pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-set.md

 ## Options

-`-i, --teamId [teamId]`
+`--teamId [teamId]`
 : The ID of the team where the channel to update is located.
-Specify either `teamId` or `teamName` but not both
+Specify either `teamId` or `teamName` but not both.

 `--teamName [teamName]`
 : The display name of the team where the channel to update is located.
-Specify either `teamId` or `teamName` but not both
+Specify either `teamId` or `teamName` but not both.

-`-c, --id [id]`
+`-i, --id [id]`
 : The ID of the channel to update.
-Specify either `channelId` or `channelName` but not both
+Specify either `id` or `name` but not both.

 `--name [name]`
 : The name of the channel to update.
-Specify either `channelId` or `channelName` but not both
+Specify either `id` or `name` but not both.

 `--newName [newName]`
-: The new name of the channel
+: The new name of the channel.

 `--description [description]`
-: The description of the channel
+: The description of the channel.

 --8<-- "docs/cmd/_global.md"